rtakanor/rtakanor/README.md

 ## Hey, I am Rodrigo!

-- 🔭 CS Majorat Texas State University -- Graduating in 2026.
+- 🔭 CS Major at Texas State University -- Graduating in 2026.
 - 🌱 Currently doing research in Artificial Intelligence, NLP and Machine learning.
 - 👯 Enlglish and Spanish Native Speaker
 - 🤔 I’m passionate about sports, personal growth and coding!